Why is my EC2 instance not appearing under Managed Instances in the Systems Manager console?

 Verify connectivity to the instance metadata service

-SSM Agent must communicate with the instance metadata service in order to get necessary information about the instance.
-To test this connection, use the telnet command.
+SSM Agent must communicate with the instance metadata service to get necessary information about the instance.
+Use the Netcat command to test the connection:

 If you're using a proxy on the instance, the proxy might block connectivity to the metadata URL.
 Confirm that you configured your SSM Agent to work with a proxy.
-Use the following links to configure SSM Agent to use a proxy.
+To configure SSM Agent to use a proxy, see:

-If you verify all the preceding prerequisites and the instance still doesn't appear as a managed instance in the Systems Manager console, refer to the SSM Agent logs:
+If the instance still doesn't appear as a managed instance in the Systems Manager console, refer to the SSM Agent logs to troubleshoot further:

 Windows: The SSM Agent logs for Windows are found under %PROGRAMDATA%\Amazon\SSM\Logs.